 Moving is fun, but it can be really frustrating when you’re also trying to start -- or maintain -- a career.
 We all know employers want someone with mid-level experience, but when you can’t seem to stay anywhere long enough to get promoted to mid-level, what should you do?

-So what should you do?
-Talk about your cumulative experience.
+First, you can start talking about your cumulative experience.
 A lot.
-Talk about it when you’re networking (if you need ideas for where to start networking, look for your local In Gear Career Chapter or Chamber of Commerce), talk about it in the executive summary of your LinkedIn Profile and resume, talk about it in your cover letter, talk about it to the dad standing next to you at school pick up.
+Talk about it when you’re networking (if you need ideas for where to start networking, look for your local Hiring our Heroes Chapter or local Chamber of Commerce), talk about it in the executive summary of your LinkedIn Profile and resume, talk about it in your cover letter, talk about it to the dad standing next to you at school pick-up.

-Seriously, the moving may have put you at a disadvantage, but your best cheerleader is you.
+Seriously, all the moving may have put you at a disadvantage, but you are your best cheerleader.
 Anytime you’re talking about the fact that you’re looking for a job (which again, should be all the time because you never know who can introduce you to your next employer), you should be selling your skills for that next-level position.

 When you take an interview for yet another entry-level position, ask about room for growth and let them know you’re confident in your ability to take that next step.

 Perhaps you could even propose a trial period arrangement: Remind the interviewer that you’ve worked in many similar positions in the past, but you understand you need to prove your salt in the current company.

 Suggest that you’re willing to start at entry-level with the expectation that your position will be re-evaluated in six months.
 Then be prepared to follow up and make that discussion happen.

 If you’ve proven yourself to be a valuable employee, you can enter that re-evaluation discussion with confidence.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, subscribe to Military.com and have the information you need delivered directly to your inbox.